lucywyman/recipes/to-make/_posts/2017-04-17-chocolate-beet-cake.md

 ###### For the Cake

 * 2 medium beets, unpeeled but trimmed of their greens
-* 1 teaspoon vegetablespoon oil
+* 1 teaspoon vegetables oil
 * 6 ounces (¾ cup) unsalted butter, softened, plus more for greasing
 * the pans
 * 1 cup packed brown sugar